Saint-Théodore-d'Acton

 Saint-Théodore-d’Acton (Saint Theodore of Acton) is a municipality in the Regional County Municipality of Acton, in the province of Quebec, Canada.
 The population as of the Canada 2011 Census was 1,471.

 Within this municipality there is a small village, with the same name.
-In terms of legal jurisdiction the village is part of the larger municipality, and has no separate identity.
-Outside the one small village, the rest of the municipality is completely rural.
+In terms of legal jurisdiction, the village is part of the larger municipality and has no separate identity.
+The rest of the municipality is completely rural.